damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

 <details>
   <summary>Click to see the guideline!</summary>

-- **Definition:**  *A constraint is a choice that makes certain designs "not allowed" or inappropriate for its intended use.*
+- **Definition:**  *A constraint is a choice that makes certain designs "not allowed" or inappropriate for their intended use.*

 - **Comments:**

-  - *Constraint is a restriction, limit, or regulation imposed on a product.*
+  - *The constraint is a restriction, limit, or regulation imposed on a product.*
   - *There are two kinds of constraints: input constraints and system constraints.*
     - *Input constraints are imposed as part of the design specifications.*
     - *System constraints are constraints imposed by the system in which the design solution must function.*